Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms

 \subsection{Response Surface Methodologies}

-Response Surface Methodology (RSM) is an optimization algorithm, where a model, called response surface, approximates the behavior of the objective function based on a set of known input-output data points \cite{amaran2016simulation}.
-RSM starts optimization by creating a Design of Experiment (DoE), meaning a set of uniformly selected points that are used to build the initial model.
-Then RSM iteratively uses the surface as a surrogate to find the next \emph{infill} point, meaning the point where the objective value is evaluated.
-The infill point is then added to the model.
+Response Surface Methodology (RSM) is an optimization algorithm, where a model, called response surface, approximates the behavior of the objective function based on a set of known input-output data points~\cite{amaran2016simulation}.
+RSM starts optimization by creating a Design of Experiment (DoE), meaning a set of points \utwo{(for example uniformly selected)}, which is used to build the initial model.
+Then RSM iteratively uses the surface as a surrogate to find the next point, where the objective value is evaluated.
+This point is then added to the model.
 Those iterations are repeated until the computational budget is exhausted.